ray-project/ray/doc/source/autoscaling.rst

 Syncing git branches
 --------------------

 A common use case is syncing a particular local git branch to all workers of the cluster.
-There is a nice way to do this as follows:
+However, if you just put a `git checkout <branch>` in the setup commands, the autoscaler won't know when to rerun the command to pull in updates.
+There is a nice workaround for this by including the git SHA in the input (the hash of the file will change if the branch is updated):

 .. code-block:: yaml